Mohammad-Bilal-Bhatti/local-admin/README.md

 To configure localstack endpoint and region use following page to configure it http://localhost:8443/configure

+If you are using local.yml to spin up localstack container use following environment variable for `LOCALSTACK_ENDPOINT=http://host.docker.internal:4566` to bridge container and host network

 ## Technologies used
 - Nodejs (Runtime)
 - Nestjs (Framework)